Human Anatomy and Physiology II, Hybrid

 Welcome: Welcome to Human Anatomy and Physiology II, BIO 2320, online.
 This course is a HYBRID Online course.
 It combines required weekly laboratory meetings on campus, with the use of the electronic classroom on the Internet for the “lecture portion” of the course.YOU MUST ATTEND WEEKLY LABORATORIES in Science 2087 or 2089 .
 The laboratories are traditional laboratory sessions which allow the seeing, touching and feeling of body structures that is not available on the computer.
 This allows for a better understanding of body structures and their relationships.
 This class is NOT a self-paced course.
 You MUST complete assignments and exams by the dates provided on the McGraw-Hill Connect website and below in this syllabus.

 The URL for initial registration into your course is unique for this course.
-You initially go to: http://connect.mheducation.com/class/c-hays-spring-2017
+For the current 11th edition of the Van Putte textbook, you initially go to: http://connect.mheducation.com/class/c-hays-spring-2018-1

 Once here, you click “Register Now” and it will bring up 3 options.
 First is to use the code in your book if you purchased it new from the Auraria bookstore.
 The second option is to purchase a registration ($125 and it comes with e-book), and third is to try a 14 day courtesy trial while you are awaiting your financial aid money to arrive.
 You will set up an account based on your email address and a password that you create.